slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Salvador Dali*
 > *"Perfectionism is teh fear of being criticized."
 -- Caroline Myss*
+> *"And now that you don't have to be perfect, you can be good."
+-- John Steinbeck*
 -->

 > *"The perfect is the enemy of the good."